 A Civil Process is when someone has been served with papers, which can be , subpoenas, and arrest warrants.
 You can find these civil process orders by getting in touch with the Sheriff’s office, either by phone or through their website.

 All people registered as sex offenders must be listed and registered on both a national and state sex offender database.
 The people on these databases have been convicted of a sex or kidnapping crime.
 You are able to see these offenders online, but remember that you will not see the street address, but only the block that they live on.

 Court Records are considered public records, so they are accessible to anyone who requests them.
 Court Records include a court case file containing a docket sheet and all documents filed in your court case.
 You are able to access your court records on the internet, or at Clerk of Court office where the case was filed.

 Every state keeps a record of people’s criminal past.
 These databases are linked together so you are able to track criminal histories from other states.
 You are able to go to courthouse and make an inquiry, or check online.
-You must know which county the crime occured in, and in the event that the crime was in a different state, you may have to pay for a more comprehensive search.
+You must know which county the crime occurred in, and in the event that the crime was in a different state, you may have to pay for a more comprehensive search.

 When you look up someone’s criminal record you can get a report detailing any arrests, charges, or convictions that may be on a person’s record for crimes, which include:

 - Sexual offenses including rape, assault.

 - Violent crimes.

 When you do a criminal history search, usually will not find if someone had: